Local council inspections

 - any other matters that may risk the life, safety or health of anyone using the building.

 Operators must keep records of maintenance of essential safety measures and the current essential safety measures report, as these are likely to be requested during an inspection.
 Operators face penalties if they do not keep adequate records.
-For more information, view our Penalties – rooming house operators page.
+For more information, view Penalties – rooming house operators.

 Notices and orders